Sustainability Story

 The reason to consider where the fabric is made, is so we can determine how many miles all those rolls will travel to get to our factory.
 Is there a way to find a supplier that’s close to the factory and reduce fossil fuel emissions?
 There sure is!
 States like New York, California and North Carolina have an amazing network of mills and factories.
 Many states have one or the other, which makes the opportunities for proximity that much more possible.
 We are based in Somerville, MA and found both a factory and fabric mill 50 miles from each other in New York.
 We have other suppliers not as close but are working to reduce those travel miles as we grow.

+Are you feeling the frustrations yet?
 We’re only halfway there, so get ready to tackle trim!

 Trim is the zippers, buttons, snaps, elastics, labels and all the other little add-ons you can think of: gemstones, fur, lace, patches, appliqués, velcro, cords and anything else added to the fabric.
 The most eco-friendly trim is… no trim at all!
 That’s been our main guiding design principle, but again, is not always possible.